jonnonz1/nz-statute-book/acts/public/2018/customs-and-excise-act-2018.md

 (2) The provisions may be incorporated in the regulations— (a) in whole or in part; and
   (b) with modifications, additions, or variations specified in the regulations.
-(3) Sections 49(4) and 51 to 57 of the Legislation Act 2012 apply in relation to the incorporation in regulations of provisions under this section.
+(3) Section 64(3) and Schedule 2 of the Legislation Act 2019 apply in relation to the incorporation in regulations of provisions under this section.

 **Border processing levy orders**